Augmented reality: Concerns

-Reality modifications
+Accidents

 In a paper titled "Death by Pokémon GO", researchers at Purdue University's Krannert School of Management claim the game caused "a disproportionate increase in vehicular crashes and associated vehicular damage, personal injuries, and fatalities in the vicinity of locations, called PokéStops, where users can play the game while driving."
 Using data from one municipality, the paper extrapolates what that might mean nationwide and concluded "the increase in crashes attributable to the introduction of Pokémon GO is 145,632 with an associated increase in the number of injuries of 29,370 and an associated increase in the number of fatalities of 256 over the period of 6 July 2016, through 30 November 2016."
 The authors extrapolated the cost of those crashes and fatalities at between $2bn and $7.3 billion for the same period.
-Furthermore, more than one in three surveyed advanced Internet users would like to edit out disturbing elements around them, such as garbage or graffiti.
-They would like to even modify their surroundings by erasing street signs, billboard ads, and uninteresting shopping windows.
-Consumers want to use augmented reality glasses to change their surroundings into something that reflects their own personal opinions.
-Around two in five want to change the way their surroundings look and even how people appear to them.

 Privacy concerns

 Augmented reality devices that use cameras for 3D tracking or video passthrough depend on the ability of the device to record and analyze the environment in real time.
 Because of this, there are potential legal concerns over privacy.

-In late 2024, Meta's collaboration with Ray-Ban on smart glasses faced heightened scrutiny due to significant privacy concerns.
-A notable incident involved two Harvard students who developed a program named I-XRAY, which utilized the glasses' camera in conjunction with facial recognition software to identify individuals in real-time.

 According to recent studies, users are especially concerned that augmented reality smart glasses might compromise the privacy of others, potentially causing peers to become uncomfortable or less open during interactions.

-While the First Amendment to the United States Constitution allows for such recording in the name of public interest, the constant recording of an AR device makes it difficult to do so without also recording outside of the public domain.
-Legal complications would be found in areas where a right to a certain amount of privacy is expected or where copyrighted media are displayed.

-In terms of individual privacy, there exists the ease of access to information that one should not readily possess about a given person.
-This is accomplished through facial recognition technology.
-Assuming that AR automatically passes information about persons that the user sees, there could be anything seen from social media, criminal record, and marital status.